Christoph33one/viks-bakery/README.md

 - Then coverage html to generate the report

-- You can view the report in a browser by using the command python3 -m http.server and opening the index.html file from inside the htmlcov folder.
+- You can view the report in a browser by using the command python3 -m http.server and opening the the required file from inside the htmlcov folder.

 ### Manual tests

 ### Landing page
-- How design looks and feels with contrasting colors and text
+- How design looks and feels with contrasting colors and text.
-- How all images and text look on screen sizes for browser, tablet and mobile
+- How all images and text look on screen sizes for browser, tablet and mobile.
-- Nav bar links function to correct urls and hover effect works with mouse cursor
+- Nav bar links function to correct urls and hover effect works with mouse cursor.
-- Post section shows clear images and cards react when user selects to view card as a post in post detail page
+- Post section shows clear images and cards react when user selects to view card as a post in post detail page.
 - Footer section shows clear information and google maps open on a separate page for user to view.
 - Registration and sign in buttons are easy to view and react to a mouse cursor.
-- Social media links are displayed and send user to correct url as intended
+- Social media links are displayed and send user to correct url as intended in a sperate page.

 ### Authentication form
-- Registration button takes user to new page and a clear form to add details
+- Registration button takes user to the correct url path and a clear form to add details.
-- Required input field works to indicate to the user that all form fields need information before submitting
+- Required attribute on input field works to indicate to the user that all form fields need information before submitting.
-- Submit button is well presented and the url is given
+- Submit button is well presented and the url is given.
-- Message handler gives well presented message to user after submittion
+- Message handler gives well presented message to user after submittion.
-- Returns user to index url as excepted
+- After sumitting, url returns user to index page as excepted.

 ### Sign in / out form
-- Registration button takes user to new page and a clear form to add details
+- Registration button takes user to correct url and a clear form to add details.
-- Required input field works to indicate to the user that all form fields need
+- Required attribute on input field works to indicate to the user that all form fields need information.
-- Message handler gives weel resented message to user after submitting
+- Message handler gives a visible message to user after submitting.
-- Logout asks user for second confirmation of sign out
+- Logout asks user for second confirmation of sign out.
-- Returns user to index url as excepted
+- Returns user to index url as excepted.

 ### Post detail page
-- Gives user nice visual layout of images and post a comment area
+- Gives user nice visual layout of images and post a comment area.
-- User is given good imformation on the product
+- User is given good imformation on the product.
-- A clear indication of how to delete and update a comment
+- A clear indication of how to delete and update a comment, with a label to name when user hovers mouse over icon.
-- Post detail displays well in browser, tablet and mobile screen sizes
+- Post detail displays well in browser, tablet and mobile screen sizes.
-- Message handler gives well presented message to user after editing post or deleting a post
+- Message handler gives well presented message to user after editing post or deleting a post.
+- User is taken to a seprate url for editing a post.
+- The edit post page functions as intended and returns a message that the comment is updated.
+- The updated comment is visible to view.

 ### Cake menus
-- All three menu links send user to correct url for the menu they choose
+- All three menu links send user to correct url for the menu they choose to view.
-- Menus are well designed and easy to read and understand
+- Menus are well designed and easy to read and understand.
-- Menu fonts and text are displayed well for all screeen sizes
+- Menu fonts and text are displayed well for all screeen sizes.

+### Contact form
+- Correct url path takes the user to the contact page.
+- A simple form is displayed.
+- Name and email required attribute on input fields do not let the user submit the form unless fields have information.
+- Enquires field is of a good size to add a long enquiry.
+- Sumbit button is well displayed.
+- Eamil is sent to free test provider (MailTrap.oi) to test POST request on form submittion.
+- User is returned a message handle to notify their enquiry has been sent.

 ---

 ### Bugs and testing